Parametric mode regression for bounded responses: Application to ADNI data

 Panels (a) and (b) in Figure~\ref{f:realdata:envelope} provide the half-normal residual plots associated with the beta mode model and GBP mode model based on this data set.
 Having majority of the residuals from GBP mode regression falling outside of the envelope suggests a poor fit of the GBP model for the data, and the beta mode model is more adequate for the current data.
-The score test when the null hypothesis states a beta mode model yields an estimated $p$-value of 0.44, while the score test when one assumes a GBP mode model gives an estimated $p$-value of 0.
+The score test when the null hypothesis states a beta mode model yields an estimated $p$-value of 0.45, while the score test when one assumes a GBP mode model gives an estimated $p$-value of 0.
 Gathering these graphical and numerical diagnosis, we conclude that the beta mode model potentially captures the underlying conditional distribution better than the GBP mode model does.

 Table~\ref{Qm:MLE} provides MLEs of unknown parameters in each of the three considered regression models.
 According to Table~\ref{Qm:MLE}, inference for the covariate effects from all three regression models suggest that the volumetric change in ERC is a statistically significant predictor for one's cognitive impairment.
-However, results from the GBP mode model does not indicate that the volumetric change in HPC is significantly associated with the response (with a $p$-value of 0.304), although inference from both beta mode and beta mean model imply a significant effect of the change in hippocampal volume on the ADAS-11 score (with $p$-values 0.045 and 0.042, respectively).
-The differences between the estimated regression coefficients based on the beta mean model and those from the beta mode model suggest that the underlying conditional distribution of the response may be skewed, leading to different convariate effects manifested via the conditional mean and mode.
-Although relating to the marginal distribution as opposed to the conditional distribution of the response, the histogram of ADAS-11 scores in Figure~\ref{f:scores} may suggest that the conditional distribution of the response is indeed skewed.
+However, results from the GBP mode model does not indicate that the volumetric change in HPC is significantly associated with the response (with a $p$-value of 0.303), although inference from both beta mean and beta mode model imply a significant effect of the change in hippocampal volume on the ADAS-11 score (with $p$-values 0.042 and 0.043, respectively).